 NZME chief executive Michael Boggs shares a few thoughts on how the publisher’s radio business is performing following this year’s radio survey and why he’s not concerned about Paul Henry’s growth.

 Roy Morgan has revealed that Kiwi media habits in the morning are shifting online, with a recent study showing that the proportion of New Zealanders accessing online media channels has surpassed those reading the newspaper or watching television.
-But while this shows a major move from traditional to new media, radio still remains comfortably at the top of the pile in terms of the preferred media channel, with 40.2 percent of Kiwis tuning into the airwaves.
+However, radio still remains comfortably at the top of the pile in terms of the preferred media channel, with 40.2 percent of Kiwis still tuning into the airwaves every day.

-Podcast nerds rejoiced last week when the second season of Serial, widely regarded as the most popular podcast ever made, was launched.
-And as the medium matures and continues to grow in popularity, brands are starting to get more involved, either through advertising on the good ones or, in the case of Xero, making their own.
-PLUS: some of the best podcasts of the year for your summer listening pleasure.
+Podcast nerds rejoiced last week when the second season of Serial, the most popular podcast ever made, was launched.
+And as the medium matures and grows in popularity, brands are starting to get more involved, either through advertising on the good ones or, in some cases, making their own.

 Auckland’s 95bFM is currently celebrating its 45th birthday.
 And, as part of “The 95bFM Bombathon” campaign, a throwback to a 1990 pledge-drive campaign that hopes to raise $45,000, the DJs are putting their feet up and auctioning off three hours of airtime in which the winners can take over the station from 9pm to 12am on Sunday night.